hopeseekr/BashScripts/README.md

 This will make `sudo` only ask for your password ONE TIME during a single boot.
 It won't ask across terminals and it won't time out.
 On reboot, it will automatically expire.

+## ssh-autologin

+Automatically sets up (if needed) a SSH private key and installs it on the remote server (creating the .ssh, if needed, as well.

 ## ssh-keyphrase-only-once.installer